schipp/schipp.github.io/index.md

 ---
 layout: page
 title: Sven Schippkus
-site_header: research topics
+# site_header: research topics
 ---

+## Contact

+Dr. Sven Schippkus
+University of Hamburg
+Institute of Geophysics
+Bundesstrasse 55
+DE-20146 Hamburg

+email: sven.schippkus@uni-hamburg.de

+## Research

-I'm a seismologist working (soon) at University of Hamburg.
-I specialize in the nature and applications of the ambient seismic field.
+I'm a PostDoc in seismology working at University of Hamburg.
+I am intered in the nature of the ambient seismic field and its applications.

 #### The ambient seismic field